Article

 - Full file replacement (FFR) issues: If you want to replace the last lodgement that was sent to the ATO containing significantly inaccurate data

-The ATO website lists detailed remedies for dealing with reporting issues such as those above, generally involving one or more of the following:
+The ATO website provides clear solutions for reporting issues like the ones mentioned.
+These solutions usually involve one or more of the following:

 - Lodge an update event with corrected YTD or period values